top of page

 • Use of empirical tools to track progress (i.e. goniometry, thermal imaging)

-• Practice of physical therapy rooted in current, evidence-based research
+• Practicing physical therapy rooted in current, evidence-based research

 • Various treatment packages to fit any schedule or budget

-• Ability to rent out modalities or equipment
+• Ability to rent out or purchase modalities or equipment

 • Available to travel beyond the Portland metro area to neighboring regions, even 30+ miles away!